 Interest in supplements grows constantly.
 They have been researched continuously.
 The newest proven information can help you to make the right choices of supplements.

 The thyroid gets damaged by the autoimmune attack.
-This is recognizable in typical for Hashimoto’s grainy structure on ultrasound pictures.
+This is recognizable as typical for Hashimoto’s grainy structure on ultrasound pictures.

 Potentilla Alba has been successfully used in Russia to balance thyroid function.
 It is used both in hyper- and hypothyroidism.